 The Company is a mineral exploration company engaged in the acquisition, exploration and evaluation of resource properties in Nevada, United States of America.
 The Company owns a 100% interest in the Iron Point Vanadium Project, consisting of 730 unpatented lode claims covering approximately 12,822 acres, located in the Iron Point mining district 22 miles east of Winnemucca, Humboldt County, Nevada (USA) (the "Project" or the "Property").
-The Project straddles Interstate 80, has high voltage electric power lines running through the project area and a railroad line passing across the northern property boundary.
-The Company is well financed to advance the project through resource estimation and initial feasibility study work.
+The Project straddles Interstate 80, has high voltage electric power lines running through the Project area and a railroad line passing across the northern property boundary.
+The Company is well financed to advance the Project through resource estimation and initial feasibility study work.
 In addition to the Property, the Company has the option to acquire interests in up to a further 104 acres contiguous to the Property.

-On December 14, 2020, the Company entered into a definitive arrangement agreement (the "Agreement") with Nevada King.
-Pursuant to the Agreement, the Company was to acquire all of the issued and outstanding common shares of Nevada King by way of statutory plan of arrangement (the "Arrangement") whereby all of the outstanding common shares of Nevada King will be exchanged for common shares of the Company.
-The shareholders of Nevada King will hold 50% of the issued and outstanding common shares of the Company following completion of the Arrangement.
+On April 7, 2021, the Company completed the purchase of all of the issued and outstanding common shares of Nevada King Mining Ltd. ("Nevada King Mining") in exchange for 99,134,006 common shares of the Company with a fair value of \$50,558,343.
+The acquisition was accounted for as an asset acquisition under IFRS 2.
+The acquired assets and liabilities were recorded at their fair value.

-The completion of the Arrangement was subject to the completion of a minimum \$8 million non-brokered private placement (the "Private Placement") by the Company.

-As at March 31, 2021, the Company completed the first and second tranches of the Private Placement of 32,806,902 subscription receipts at a price of \$0.55 per subscription receipt for gross proceeds of \$18,043,796.

-Each subscription receipt entitles the holder to receive one post-Arrangement share of the Company immediately after closing of the Arrangement.
-Proceeds of the Private Placement are held in escrow pending the completion of the Arrangement.

-On April 7, 2021, the Company completed the Arrangement.
-Subsequently, 32,806,902 subscription receipts were converted into 32,806,902 common shares of the Company and the restricted cash generated by the Private Placement financing was released from escrow.
+The completion of the acquisition was subject to the completion of a minimum \$8 million non-brokered private placement by the Company.
+Accordingly, the Company issued 32,806,902 subscription receipts at a price of \$0.55 per subscription receipt for gross proceeds of \$18,043,796 in the last fiscal quarter of 2021.
+Each subscription receipt entitled the holder to receive one post-acquisition share of the Company immediately after closing of the acquisition.
+The gross proceeds were held in escrow until the completion of the acquisition on April 7, 2021, at which time the subscription receipts were converted into 32,806,902 common shares of the Company and the proceeds were released from escrow.

-Management's Discussion and Analysis For the years ended March 31, 2021 and 2020